The Oil and Gas Law Review: Austria

 As described above, the Ministry plays a very central role in the Austrian upstream sector.
 The Ministry derives its powers from the Mineral Resources Act, as well as other relevant legislation as expanded upon below.
 It is primarily responsible for the development of national oil and gas policy, and it authorises and manages the exploration and production on behalf of the federal state.

-As a Member State of the European Union, Austria is part of the internal market for gas,11 having implemented the European Third Energy Package, as well as the Energy Union, both of which aim to liberalise the European natural gas market.
-In addition to the above-mentioned European directives, the reporting provisions of the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT)12 have direct effect on Austrian gas market participants, as detailed below.
+As a Member State of the European Union, Austria is part of the internal market for gas,10 having implemented the European Third Energy Package, as well as the Energy Union, both of which aim to liberalise the European natural gas market.
+In addition to the above-mentioned European directives, the reporting provisions of the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT)11 have a direct effect on Austrian gas market participants, as detailed below.

 Austria is a signatory to the Energy Charter Treaty, which aims to facilitate the trade of energy between the signatory states, which include major players such as the European Union and its Member States, the Russian Federation, Ukraine and Australia.
 The Energy Charter Treaty provides specifically for non-discriminatory trading rules for energy, reliable cross-border transit flows, the protection of direct foreign investment, the promotion of energy efficiency, and an international dispute resolution scheme between participating states and between investors and host states.